johnny-b-goode/arduinobot/README.md

 ![breadboard](https://raw.githubusercontent.com/johnny-b-goode/arduinobot/main/rsrc/breadboard.jpg)

-22. Remove the adhesive backing from the breadboard and adhere to the body, lining up the back of the breadboard with the back of the body.
+22. Remove the adhesive backing from the breadboard and adhere to the body, lining up the back of the breadboard (the side with the USB port of the Arduino) with the back of the body.
 23. Connect the leads from the battery holders to the breadboard in series supplying 6v to the left-hand rail of the breadboard (supplying the 5v regulator).
 Note the "short" red and black leads (in I30, J30, and power rail) in the image above.
 24. Connect the leads from the motors to the breadboard as indicated in the image above.
 Note the "short" blue, yellow, green, and red leads (in A22, B23, A24, and B25) in the image above.